dcleres/investing_for_social_good/README.md

 - Milestone 1 (M1)
   - Download the required data
   - Set up the Git and Project plan
+- Prepare Milestone 2
+  - Comment and debug the code
+  - Learn from the mistakes made in M1
+  - Set clear goals and plans for the next milestone.
 - Week 1 - Data Exploration
   - Clean and organize our data
   - NaN values, how can we deal with bots and spam etc. (Read papers that might give us interesting insights)